 1. Remember what you are trying to accomplish.

-For most of us the goal is to instill godly values in our children, and to teach them the skills they need to become productive adults.
-Sometimes we get so bogged down by all the lesson plans, curriculum choices, and books that we lose site of that goal.
+For most of us the goal is to instill godly values in our children and to teach them the skills they need to become productive adults.
+Sometimes we get so bogged down by all the lesson plans, curriculum choices, and books that we lose sight of that goal.
 Don’t let academics take precedence over the goal of instilling godly values in your kids!
 Character is foundational to everything, and we must work on character before academics.

 2. Get organized, and schedule your day.